-A single minimum-power dyno runs you $36 per month, assuming you need barely any space in Postgres.
+A single minimum-power dyno runs you $36 per month (note: pricing is out of date), assuming you need barely any space in Postgres.
 Heroku is basically going to cost you at least twice what a VPS would cost (e.g. Linode or Digital Ocean) and give you much less power.
 If you process many simultaneous requests or run many background threads, it will be at least three or four times as expensive for the same power.

 Third-party services like MySQL (vs Postgres), Cassandra, Redis or MemCacheD will also cost more if you use them.

 Speaking of third-party services, they’re not always available.
 Somebody has to have written a specific Heroku plugin for them, and you’d better hope the version available matches your needs.

 For off-the-shelf services, that’s no problem.
 Redis or MemCacheD, for instance, are pretty easy to use.

 But if you want Ventrilo or Akka or a specific version or a specific background process of your own that you’d have to compile… Nope.
 Heroku’s not the right service in that case, even if you’re willing to pay a lot.